isabelxklee/programming-notes/010_redux_review.md

 ## Benefits of using Redux Thunk
 * Handles asynchronous bits of code
 * Allows us to move our fetches outside of our component
+* We can reuse actions across multiple components, without having to rewrite fetch requests.

 Example:
 Create an action in our pet form that returns a fetch request.
+This function takes in a token and state from a component.

 ```
 // PetForm.jsx